vandinhvanessa/discord-bot-database/milestones/Milestone3/newREADME.md

 8. Find the phone numbers of all the clinics where the year the nurses started working is between X and Y year, and where the healthcare providers working at that clinic have performed at least Z procedures.

+NOTE: uploaded new inserts.sql file because I modified some values, but original databasefile.sql is same.